Over the past few months, Microsoft has been busy adding lots of new features to Microsoft Teams to make managing teams remotely, easier.

 Meetings: The Meetings tab pulls your meetings in from Outlook and allows you to schedule meetings within the Meetings tab that are sent to a Team.

 Files: Quickly find and view files across OneNote, OneDrive and within Teams.

 Teams is easy to find your way around, but if you need quick assistance, the Command bar is your one-stop destination for help.
 You can do a search across conversations, users, files, and apps.
 For example, if you enter the word “dog” in the command bar, the left pane will display the search results grouped by Messages, People, and Files.

-Microsoft Teams is already a robust offering and is benefiting from lots of new features and integrations but what makes it even more appealing is the fact that is it included with Office 365.
+Microsoft Teams is already a robust offering and is benefiting from lots of new features and integrations but what makes it even more appealing is the fact that is it included with Microsoft 365.
 For Office 365 users, this means that those who are already using other paid teamwork software can remove the licence expense, and those that aren’t can gain access to a useful new application that competitors might be using – at no extra cost.